jawn/budget/haskell/README.md

 ## usage

+### Summary

-    budget-exe summary
+    budget summary

+or
+    budget sum

+or
+    budget s

 will print the total by category for all the transactions in the main transactions csv file.

-    budget-exe summary -t <OtherTransactions.csv>
+    budget summary -t OtherTransactions.csv

-will print the total by category for all the transactions in the alternative csv file.
+will print the total by category for all the transactions in the alternative file `OtherTransactions.csv`.

-    budget-exe summary -c <Categories.csv>
+    budget summary -c Categories.csv

-will print the total by category for categories given in the selection file only.
+will print the total by category for categories given in the selection file `Categories.csv` only.

+### Detail

+    budget detail

+or
+    budget d

+will print the transactions in the main transactions file.

+    budget d -t OtherTransactions.csv

+will print the transactions in the alternative file `OtherTransactions.csv`.

+    budget d -c "Business Expenses"

+will print the transactions having the category *Business Expenses*.

+    budget d -p 01/01/2020 03/31/2020

+will print the transactions having their date between the January 1st 2020 and the March 31st 2020.

+    budget d -m 2020 4

+will print the transactions having their date in April 2020.

+    budget d -s AD

+will print the transactions sorted by Account, then Date

+    budget d -s Cm

+will print the transactions sorteds by Category (ascending) then Amount (descending)

+Sort criteria (they can all be mixed) :

+- A : Account (asc)
+- a : Account (desc)
+- C : Category (asc)
+- c : Category (desc)
+- D : Date (asc)
+- d : Date (desc)
+- M : Amount (asc)
+- m : Amount (desc)
+- N : Name (asc)
+- n : Name (desc)
+- O : Note (asc)
+- o : Note (desc)

+### Import

+    budget import MyTransactions.csv Checking

+will import the transactions from the file `MyTransactions.csv` into the main transactions file, assigning *Checking* as the Account for these transactions.
+If the transactions have already been imported (based on the same Name, Date, and Amount) the import will be cancelled.
+Any transaction with a status different from "posted" will not be imported.

 ## File Format